giantmade/giant-plugins/README.md

 ```

 Where PLUGIN_NAME is the capitalised name of the plugin (e.g `TEXTWITHIMAGEPLUGIN_FORM`) and the path to the form class as a string so it can be imported.

+## Local development

+In order to run `django-admin` commands you will need to set the `DJANGO_SETTINGS_MODULE` by running

+    $ export DJANGO_SETTINGS_MODULE=settings

+When adding a plugin you should add the new pluging to the `PLUGINS` variable in your settings file
+and to this README.

  ## Preparing for release